isabella232/devo-ps.github.io/_posts/blog/2013-09-18-vagrant-docker-and-ansible-wtf.md

 The best part of docker is that it allow you package complete software stack into a single images, and running them an a more economic manner, compares to traditional virtual machine.
 And it also ships with a nice api that make it can easily be integrated into other application.

-> SIMPLE FEW LINES TO INSTALL AND GET RUNNING WITH A BASIC DOCKER IMAGE WITH NODE.JS SUPPORT RUNNING IN OUR VAGRANT IMAGE

 ```